-B. ADDITIONAL COMMENTS TO SUPPORT JD: There is no natural or man-made discrete and/or confined surface water connection between the subject feature and any other jurisdictional water.
-Further, there is no evidence of surface-water flow to or from these features, nor are they located within the mapped 100year flood plain.
-Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into this feature.
-Consequently, based on the site inspection and a review of available mapping, the isolated wetland is not located immediately upslope of other jurisdictional waters.
-Historic land management activities and landscape position have severed hydrologic connectivity from the adjacent hydrologic system.
-The observations and findings for the feature is detailed as follows:
+B. ADDITIONAL COMMENTS TO SUPPORT JD: There is no natural or man-made discrete and/or confined surface water connection between or among the subject features and any other jurisdictional water.
+Further, there is no evidence of surface-water flow to or from these features, nor are they located within the mapped 100-year flood plain.
+Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
+Consequently, based on the site inspection and a review of available mapping, as these features are not located immediately upslope of other jurisdictional waters, and based on their respective landscape positions, they do not appear to be a component of any recognizable hydrologic system and they also have no surface or subsurface hydrologic connection to any other jurisdictional water.
+The observations and findings for each feature are detailed as follows: